Filipe Luís: Chelsea

-Return to Atlético
+Return to Atlético Madrid

 On 28 July 2015, Filipe Luís re-joined Atlético Madrid on a four-year deal for an undisclosed fee.
 He made his return to the team on 22 August as they opened the season with a 1–0 home victory against newly promoted UD Las Palmas.
 In the 3–0 win in the reverse fixture the following 17 January, he scored his first goal since returning.

 On 30 January 2016, Filipe Luís was sent off in the first half of a 1–2 loss at FC Barcelona for a challenge on Lionel Messi, and teammate Diego Godín was later also dismissed.
 The duo escaped criticism by manager Diego Simeone, but Filipe Luís was subsequently handed a three-match ban.
 He continued being an undisputed starter during his spell at the Vicente Calderón Stadium.

 In March 2018, after a collision with FC Lokomotiv Moscow's Eder in a Europa League tie, Filipe Luís broke the fibula in his left leg, initially being thought to miss the rest of the season and thus the 2018 FIFA World Cup but making a recovery in two months.
 He ended his second stint at Atlético upon the expiration of his contract, on 30 June 2019.

 Flamengo

 On 23 July 2019, Filipe Luís returned to Brazil and signed a two-and-a-half-year contract with Flamengo.
+On 30 November 2023, Filipe Luís announced his retirement after the end of the season.
+On 6 December 2023, after the final round of 2023 Campeonato Brasileiro Série A, Filipe Luís retired from professional football.

+Coaching career

+Early coaching career

+On 18 January 2024, Filipe Luís became the head coach of the under-17 team of his last club Flamengo.
+On 13 June 2024, he was promoted to the under-20 squad, replacing departed Mário Jorge, who left the club to take charge of Saudi Arabia U17 national team.

+Just over a month after taking charge of the under-20 squad he managed the team to win his first title as head coach.
+On 24 August 2024, Flamengo played against Olympiacos in the 2024 Under-20 Intercontinental Cup beating the Greek team 2–1 in a thrilling match decided in the injury time.

+Flamengo

+On 30 September 2024, after the dismissal of Tite, Filipe Luís was named interim head coach of Flamengo's first team until the end of the season.
+The following day, however, he was presented as head coach with a contract until the end of 2025.
+He officially debuted on 2 October 2024, against Corinthians in the first leg of the 2024 Copa do Brasil semi-finals, Flamengo won 2–0.

+In 2024, Filipe Luís won his first title as Flamengo head coach by defeating Atlético Mineiro in the final of the Copa do Brasil.